cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `log.showRoot`

 If true, the initial commit will be shown as a big creation event.
 This is equivalent to a diff against an empty tree.
-Tools like [git-log(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-log.html) or [git-whatchanged(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-whatchanged.html), which normally hide the root commit will now show it.
+Tools like git-log(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-log.html) or [git-whatchanged(1), which normally hide the root commit will now show it.
 True by default.

 `log.showSignature`

-If true, makes [git-log(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-log.html), [git-show(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-show.html), and [git-whatchanged(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-whatchanged.html) assume `--show-signature`.
+If true, makes git-log(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-log.html), git-show(1) assume `--show-signature`.

 `log.mailmap`

-If true, makes [git-log(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-log.html), [git-show(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-show.html), and [git-whatchanged(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-whatchanged.html) assume `--use-mailmap`, otherwise assume `--no-use-mailmap`.
+If true, makes git-log(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-log.html), git-show(1) assume `--use-mailmap`, otherwise assume `--no-use-mailmap`.
 True by default.

 `lsrefs.unborn`